dotnet/docs/docs/core/extensions/workers.md

 ### Containers and cloud adaptability

 With most modern .NET workloads, containers are a viable option.
-When creating a long-running service from the Worker template in Visual Studio, you can opt-in to **Docker support**.
-Doing so will create a *Dockerfile* that will containerize your .NET app.
+When creating a long-running service from the Worker template in Visual Studio, you can opt in to **Docker support**.
+Doing so creates a *Dockerfile* that containerizes your .NET app.
 A [*Dockerfile*](https://docs.docker.com/engine/reference/builder) is a set of instructions to build an image.
 For .NET apps, the *Dockerfile* usually sits in the root of the directory next to a solution file.

 :::zone target="docs" pivot="dotnet-7-0"